-A Hurricane Watch has been issued for your town.
+A Hurricane Watch or Tropical Storm Watch has been issued for your town.
 Your anxiety levels were already high, and now they’re through the roof.
 A million thoughts are racing through your mind, but there’s no need to panic when storm watches and warnings are issued as long as you follow the advice given by local officials and professionals.

-When a predicted hurricane or tropical storm threatens the United States coastline, meteorologists at the National Hurricane Center issue a variety of products, including watches and warnings, to keep the public informed about the dangers faced along the storm’s projected track.
+When a predicted hurricane or tropical storm threatens the U.S. coastline, meteorologists at the National Hurricane Center issue a variety of products, including watches and warnings, to keep the public informed about the dangers faced along the storm’s projected track.

-The primary goal of any NHC product is to protect life and property, so when a Hurricane Watch or Warning is in effect, it’s important to understand how to react properly.
-For a more in-depth explanation of what the different watches and warnings precisely mean, click here.
+The primary goal of any NHC product is to protect life and property, so when a Hurricane Watch or Warning or Tropical Storm Watch or Warning is in effect, it’s important to understand how to react properly.

 Hurricane Watches are issued when hurricane-force winds (sustained winds of 74 mph or greater) are possible within the watch area, generally within 48 hours.

 Tropical Storm Watches do not mean hurricane- or tropical-storm-force winds will definitely occur; they only mean those winds are possible, but you still need to take watches seriously.